bf4648/alarm-clock/README.md

 ## Set up your cronjob

-* To edit your cronjob entry in the following command @ your terminal:
+* To edit your cronjob, enter in the following command @ your terminal:

 ```
 crontab -e